Modeling Image-Caption Rating from Comparative Judgments: Conclusion

 \section{Conclusion}

-This study investigates the effectiveness of comparative learning in modeling image-caption correlation.
-While traditional regression models based on absolute scores have a slight advantage in correlation, our comparative model achieves stable and scalable performance relying only on pairwise preference data.
+This study investigates the effectiveness of comparative learning in modeling the image-caption correlation.
+While traditional regression models based on direct ratings have a slight advantage in terms of correlation, our comparative model achieves stable and scalable performance relying only on comparative judgments.

-The model achieves a maximum Spearman ($r_s$) of 0.69 and Pearson ($\rho$) correlation of 0.67 with limited training samples, while maintaining high accuracy in the subtitle ranking task.
-In addition, the comparative model performs strongly on the same-image caption comparison task, showing that it can reliably capture fine-grained preference differences even when captions are similar.
-These results show that, compared with absolute scores, comparative supervision has lower annotation cost, higher consistency, and stronger robustness in subjective evaluation tasks.
+The model achieved a Pearson correlation coefficient $\rho=0.874$, Spearman's rank correlation coefficient $r_s=0.880$, and Kendall rank correlation coefficient $\tau_c=0.800$ with 12,485 comparative judgments for training and validation.
+In addition, the comparative model performed strongly on the same-image caption comparison task, achieving an accuracy of 0.848, showing that it can reliably capture fine-grained preference differences even when the captions are similar.
+These results show that comparative supervision has lower annotation costs, higher consistency, and stronger robustness in subjective evaluation tasks than direct ratings.

-The human evaluation further supports this finding.
-Pairwise and same-image comparisons were completed more quickly and with higher inter-rater agreement than absolute ratings, indicating that comparative labeling imposes less cognitive load and produces more reliable judgments.
-This provides practical evidence that comparative learning is not only effective as a modeling approach but also easier and more efficient for human annotators.
+Human evaluation further supports this finding.
+Pairwise and same-image comparisons were completed more easily and with higher inter-rater agreement than direct ratings, indicating that comparative labeling imposes a lower cognitive load and produces more reliable judgments.
+This provides practical evidence that comparative learning is not only effective as a modeling approach, but also easier and more efficient for human annotators.

-In the future, we plan to extend this framework to multimodal matching tasks such as video-text and audio-text.
-At the same time, we will also explore collaborative human-machine annotation interfaces and active learning strategies to further reduce annotation costs and improve model performance.
+In the future, we plan to extend this framework to multimodal matching tasks, such as video-text and audio-text.
+Simultaneously, we will explore collaborative human-machine annotation interfaces and active learning strategies to further reduce annotation costs and improve model performance.